rsksmart/devportal/docs/04-resources/05-port-to-rootstock/ethereum-dapp.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 title: Port an Ethereum dApp to Rootstock
 sidebar_label: Port an Ethereum dApp to Rootstock
-tags: [rsk, rootstock, tutorials, Port to Rootstock, Ethereum, dApp]
+tags: [rsk, rootstock, resources, tutorials, port to rootstock, Ethereum, dApps, smart contracts]
 description: "Porting an Ethereum decentralized application (dApp) to Rootstock (RSK) presents an exciting opportunity to leverage the benefits of the Rootstock network, a Bitcoin L2 compatible with Ethereum.
 This guide will walk you through porting an Ethereum dApp to the Rootstock network using the Hardhat Ignition deployment tool and leveraging the compatibility between Solidity (used for Rootstock) and Ethereum."
 ---

-Porting an Ethereum decentralized application (dApp) to Rootstock (RSK) presents an exciting opportunity to leverage the benefits of the RSK network, which is a smart contract platform secured by the Bitcoin network.
+Porting an Ethereum decentralized application (dApp) to Rootstock presents an exciting opportunity to leverage the benefits of the Rootstock network, which is a smart contract platform secured by the Bitcoin network.

-RSK combines Ethereum's flexibility with Bitcoin's security and scalability, offering a compelling environment for dApp development.
+Rootstock combines Ethereum's flexibility with Bitcoin's security and scalability, offering a compelling environment for dApp development.

-With Rootstock (RSK), you can bridge the gap between Ethereum and Bitcoin, bringing your existing Ethereum dApps to the RSK platform.
+With Rootstock (RSK), you can bridge the gap between Ethereum and Bitcoin, bringing your existing Ethereum dApps to the Rootstock platform.

-This guide will walk you through porting your Ethereum dApp to the RSK network using the Hardhat Ignition deployment tool and leveraging the compatibility between Solidity (used for RSK) and Ethereum.
+This guide will walk you through porting your Ethereum dApp to the RSK network using the Hardhat Ignition deployment tool and leveraging the compatibility between Solidity (used for Rootstock) and Ethereum.

-## Advantages of Porting Your dApp to Rootstock (RSK)
+## Advantages of Porting Your dApp to Rootstock

 **1. Faster Transaction Speeds**

 Rootstock performs transactions by [merge-mining with Bitcoin](/concepts/merged-mining/).
 This means that Rootstock transactions benefit from the security of the Bitcoin network while achieving faster confirmation times compared to Ethereum.